LCSB-BioCore/remotesom/README.md

   impossible.
-- **Internal data structures**: Some parts of the algorithms still need to materialize data-size-dependent arrays; most notably the array of "SOM centroid indexes that are closest to all points" is cached in the local median computation to save computation time.
+- **Internal data structures**: Some parts of the algorithms still need to materialize data-size-dependent arrays; most notably the array of "SOM centroid indexes that are closest to all points" is cached in several algorithms (notably, the local median computation and subsetting).
 This array usually requires N×8 bytes.
 With commonly available 16GB of memory, you can still process a hefty dataset of around 2 billion data points on a single host.

 If you run out of memory because of the data size, you can split the dataset into several data hosts without any impact on the result.
-In turn, this enables horizontal scalability --- the speed & amount of data processed at once is only limited by the amount of computers you can attach to the analysis.
+In turn, this enables horizontal scalability --- the speed & total amount of data processed at once is only limited by the amount of computers you can attach to the analysis.

 ##### SOM size limits